Organizational Culture Matters More Than Where You Live

 And because the gap or opportunity is so significant, an external Provider was asked to come in.

-On a recent drizzly morning session in ________(fill in the country), half the Participants had not arrived by starting time.
+On a recent drizzly morning session, half the Participants had not arrived by starting time.

-The HR Representative leaned over to me and said –
+The HR Representative leaned over to me and said one of these:

-Well you know we _________(fill in nationality here) like to sleep in.”
+Well you know we ______like to sleep in.”

-But over the years I’ve been conducting sessions, I find that what matters most is where you work – not where you live.
+But over the years I’ve been conducting sessions, I’ve found that what matters most is where you work — not where you live.

-In countries which are notorious for staff absenteeism and tardiness, I’ve worked with organizations where people aren’t late.
+In countries which have a reputation for staff absenteeism and tardiness, I’ve worked with organizations where people aren’t late.

-In countries with a reputation for staff timidity, I’ve worked with organizations where the folks laugh and chat and catch up with each other.
+And in countries with a reputation for staff timidity, I’ve worked with organizations where people laugh, chat, and ask great questions.

-In countries where a traditional management hierarchy is revered, I’ve worked with organizations where management and staff intermingle and sit together.
+For another example, in countries where a traditional management hierarchy is revered, I’ve worked with organizations where management and staff intermingle and sit together as peers during workshops.

 The way the Employees at Company X carry themselves can be quite different than the way Employees at Company Y carry themselves.